Imperial Royal Privileged Austrian State Railway Company: In present-day Austria

 In the territories which form the current Austria, the StEG network covered a total of about 255 km.
-Its start point was the state railway station in Vienna, later the Ostbahnhof, which is today part of the Südbahnhof.
+Its start point was the state railway station in Vienna, later the Ostbahnhof, which is now part of the Hauptbahnhof.
 One main line headed south towards Budapest and passed through Götzendorf to Bruck an der Leitha (1846), where until 1920 the border with Hungary lay, and on to the present-day border station of Nickelsdorf (1855).
 From 1884, the line branched in Götzendorf to Klein Schwechat on the one hand and Mannersdorf on the other.
 In 1886 to 1887, a line was built from Bruck via Bad Deutsch Altenburg to Hainburg an der Donau.

 The line from Vienna in the northern direction was opened in 1870 and crossed the Danube and then divided at Stadlau to reach Marchegg and Bratislava in the east; the other branch ran via Mistelbach and Laa an der Thaya to Brno in the north.
 Not until 1888 was the branch from Enzersdorf bei Staatz to Poysdorf added.

 In addition, a short domestic line in Vienna from the Erdbergerlände to the horse racing track at Freudenau was built in 1886.